 This is now considered to be a largely outdated way of mapping.

-Customer Experience Maps: The Customer Experience Map is a visual representation of the customer’s experience with a company.
+Customer Experience Maps: A visual representation of the customer’s experience with a company.

-Customer Experiences Maps are becoming an increasingly important tool for companies to determine how they’re perceived by their customers.
+Customer Experience Maps are becoming an increasingly important tool for companies to determine how their customers perceive them.

 A Customer Experience Map is another type of customer journey map that shows the different steps along your customer’s path.
 It may show the steps a customer takes to get to a purchase.